tiewei/til/docs/architecture.md

 ### The Component Graph

-The architecture of `bridgedl` borrows a few ideas from [HashiCorp Terraform][tf-arch].
+The architecture of `til` borrows a few ideas from [HashiCorp Terraform][tf-arch].
 For instance, we reason about a Bridge description as a [directed graph][wiki-graph] where each component of a messaging system is a _vertex_ (_"node"_) connected to one or more other components by an _edge_ (_"link"_) that represents the flow of events in that system (Terraform calls it the ["Resource Graph"][tf-graph]).